 It was a breath-taking, and rather discouraging account of what African belief systems were, are or have become.
-By the end of the book I was also compelled to concede and agree with him that Africans in indeed are a savage lot.
+By the end of the book, I was also compelled to concede and agree with Naipaul that Africans indeed are a savage lot.
 In spite of myself I began to feel rather grateful that the continent was colonized as it was because now we had a legitimate target for our woes, we have someone else to blame for our savage, cruelty and mindless greedy rituals.
 We also now have a redeemer, a saviour, who forgives us despite our fits of carnality.
 Who would we blame if the West had not come to save us from ourselves?
-Particularly in South Africa were race (racism) has become somewhat of a religious practice.
+Particularly in South Africa were race or racism has become somewhat of “a religious practice.”

 The world is what it is: